bahaokten/bahaokten.github.io/_posts/2020-09-23-first-steps.markdown

 ## Initial Experimentation

-As I was experimenting with game balance, I realized that I wouldn't be getting solid results and data this week since I needed to have a medium where I can test game balance first.So I've come up with 2 initial game projects to conduct experiments on in the following weeks.
+As I was experimenting with game balance, I realized that I wouldn't be getting solid results and data this week since I needed to have a medium where I can test game balance first.
+So I've come up with 2 initial game projects to conduct experiments on in the following weeks.
 This initial work over-head has shaken my confidence a bit, because I realized I would have to first create a solid medium to conduct my research on.

 ### Turn-based Rock Paper Scissors with upgrades and action cards.